iotaledger/stronghold.rs/README.md

 ### Building

-The library comes with examples, but has no executables on its own.
+The library comes with [examples](client/examples) but has no executables on its own.
+You can use the following instructions to build the library:

 1. Clone the repo
    ```sh